 - While in edit mode, you can add widgets to the new page, drag and drop page tabs to new locations, and do other dashboard editing tasks.

-- When finished, select Done editing.
+- When you finish, select Done editing.

+From any Markdown element, access the menu on the upper right corner to edit or delete it.
 From any chart, access the chart action menu on the upper right corner to:

 - Expand your chart to full screen.